 - Allergy- mild swelling or irritation on the lips, gums, and tongue

 - Lower blood pressure

-Discontinue use immediately if these symptoms appear.
-It also functions as a blood-thinner, so people undergoing surgery or currently on warfarin treatment should avoid use of this herbal remedy.
+Discontinue drinking the tea immediately if any of these symptoms appear.
+It also functions as a blood-thinner, so people undergoing surgery or currently on warfarin treatment should avoid the use of this herbal remedy.
 Again, these side effects are generally only experienced when a large amount of ginger is consumed in a day – more than 4 grams – which is unlikely with this tea preparation, even if you drink 2-3 cups per day.